mhernandeza/MapReduce-test/README.md

 VirtualBox VM.
 If you decide to use it you can familiarize yourself with it using [this][2] tutorial.

-Follow the Wiki created for this repository to learn more about Hadoop, MapReduce and working with the Hortonworks Sandbox.
+Follow the [wiki][3] created for this repository to learn more about Hadoop, MapReduce and working with the Hortonworks Sandbox.

 ## Requirements